 With the emblematically decorated Bell Beaker, also shared previously to some extent in the Corded Ware beaker and in western Proto-Beakers, the ideal communal drinking vessel had on average enough content so that several persons could consume a special drink out of it, and its form forced one to use both hands for drinking, and then to hand it over again with both hands, in an almost ritual manner, to the neighbour.
 However, two elements seem to have been more interesting innovations for newcomers of any cultural background: the dagger idea—no matter if from metal or flint—and the archery idea, materialised in the arrowheads and wristguards (Heyd 2013).

 The Bell Beaker migrations over all Europe have long been associated with the expansion over central and western Europe of Yamna migrants through the Carpathian basin (Gimbutas 1993).
 Specific correspondences were found in burial rites, armament, costume, ornaments, technology in general, and also in ranked society, funerary rites, belief in life after death, and in general symbolism.

-Through the Upper Danube, west of the main settlement regions of Yamna migrants in the Hungarian Plains (east and west of the Tisza River), Yamna migrants spread to southern Germany—following thus a route similar to previous Yamna vanguard groups (see §VI.1.2.
+Through the Upper Danube, west of the main settlement regions in the Hungarian Plains, Yamna migrants spread to southern Germany—following the routes previously created by western Yamna settlers and vanguard groups (see §VI.1.2.
 East-central European lowlands)—where decorated cup styles, domestic pot types, and grave dagger types from the Middle Danube were adopted around 2500 BC (Anthony 2007).
 Contemporaneous with this migration was the evolution noted in the Classical Bell Beaker culture expanded by the East group (Heyd 2007):

 · ranked family-based social structures, rooted on self-sufficient farmsteads;